munkycool/Cedar-Rapids-Ops-201/README.md

 ## Hello and welcome to some finely crafted notes about  what I've been reading for this class, hosted here on one of the ugliest websites ever.

+# How to toubleshoot troubleshooting

+## *a step by step guide* (not really, but hey, it sounded good)

+- If posible you want to duplicate the problem

+  - So if they get error code ID10T then you want to get error code ID10T not SM4R7 or something like that

+- Problems often come with multiple symptoms, it's never just one thing

+- Since the end user is probably familiar with the system and what goes on with it make sure to hound them with questions

+  - Good examples are

+    - SSN

+    - DOB

+    - Street they grew up on

+    - All thier passwords

+    - Ect.

+- If multiple things are happening simotaniusly then break it up into smaller tasks

+- You need to consider every posible senario, even ones that don't seem that likely

+- Once you identify the problem it's time to roll out the tanks, fire up Parrot, and attack head on

+  - If one solution doesn't work make sure that you have a backup solution

+- Once you apply a fix you still have to make sure that it works.

+  - A backdoor is just as good as a wall if it's jamed shut

+- Once you've made sure that you have access... or fixed the problem... make sure that you can still have access...
+I mean that the problem doesn't happen in the future
 # What's the role of the help desk?

 ## The interesting stuff